MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/github.md

 * Rename the repos you keep.
 * Give them useful *readmes*.
     * Do this in your browser so that their last commit is not from 'App Academy Student'.
-    * Keep some projects and name them explicitely.
+    * Keep some projects and name them explicitly.

 ## Nice Repos to Keep
 * ActiveRecord Lite